nodejs/node-eps/xxx-package-module-property.md

 >    1. If _resolvedPath_ ends with _".wasm"_ then,
 >       1. Throw _Invalid Module Name_.
 >    1. If _loadAsModule_ is set to _true_ then,
 >       1. Return the resolved module at _resolvedPath_, loaded as an ECMAScript module.
->    1. If the module at _resolvedPath_ contains a _"use module"_ directive
-then,
->       1. Return the resolved module at _resolvedPath_, loaded as an ECMAScript module.
 >    1. Otherwise,